CasillasMX/casillasmx.github.io/_pages/books.md

 - Experience with fieldwork or spatial datasets
 - Interest in stakeholder engagement and interdisciplinary collaboration

-Before applying, you may reach out to me for further information on these topics.
-To apply, you may submit your materials through the UCLA CEE Ph.D. admissions portal [https://www.cee.ucla.edu/graduate-admissions/](https://www.cee.ucla.edu/graduate-admissions/) and mention my name in your Statement of Purpose.
-After submission, email me with the subject line “Prospective Ph.D.
-Student – YOUR NAME”, attaching your CV and a brief 1-2 page(s) research interest statement.
+If you are interested in working with me, please email me directly for further information on these topics, before submitting an application to the UCLA Ph.D. program.
+Include the subject line “Prospective Ph.D.
+Student – [YOUR NAME]”, attaching your CV and a 1-2 page(s) research interest statement/cover letter in a single PDF file.

-Spring 2026 applicants should apply during the 2025–2026 cycle, which closes in August 2025.
-For Fall 2026, the portal opens in September 2025, with a deadline of December 15, 2025.
+For Fall 2026, the UCLA CEE Ph.D. admissions portal opens in September 2025, with a deadline of December 15, 2025.
+You may revise the relevant information for a complete application through the portal, following this link [https://www.cee.ucla.edu/graduate-admissions/](https://www.cee.ucla.edu/graduate-admissions/).
 <br/>
 <br/>